 Weight stigma enhances feeling fat and uncomfortable in public and can lead to greater and greater isolation.
 At Green Mountain at Fox Run, we know that loneliness can interrupt self care and increase isolation.

 Harriet Brown discusses in Science Times how, in a time of public acceptance and tolerance of differences, the stigma of being obese may be at an all-time high:

 Public attitudes about fat have never been more judgmental; stigmatizing fat people has become not just acceptable but, in some circles, de rigueur.
 I’ve sat in meetings with colleagues who wouldn’t dream of disparaging anyone’s color, sex, economic status or general attractiveness, yet feel free to comment witheringly on a person’s weight.

-Weight stigma can keep you frozen inside your house, mindlessly eating to not feel the loneliness.
+Weight stigma can keep you frozen inside your house, mindlessly eating to comfort yourself and not feel the loneliness.
 How can you start to break out of the negative self talk and behaviors that keep you isolated?

 3 Loneliness Busters